-Engineers in this field have to flex multiple different muscles in order to do their jobs well, making the role both challenging and fulfilling.
+Engineers in this field have to flex multiple different muscles in order to do their jobs well.
+This makes the role both challenging and fulfilling.
 They also get to have a major impact on their organization in terms of efficiency and reliability.
-In fact, companies that utilize DevOps practices reportedly deploy code up to 30 times more frequently than competitors—and 50 percent fewer of their deployments fail.
+In fact, companies using DevOps practices reportedly deploy code up to 30 times more frequently than competitors—and 50 percent fewer of their deployments fail.

 All that said, this role is not without its challenges.
 Because the field is newer, there really isn’t a clear cut career path.
-Some individuals who work in DevOps start as developers, others start as system administrators, and some get their start in something else entirely.
-Complicating things even further is the fact that this role can have very different responsibilities from one company to another, making it difficult to interview as you move between what could ultimately be very different sets of expectations.
+Some DevOps engineers start as developers while others start as system administrators.
+Others get their start in something else entirely.
+Complicating things further is this role can have very different responsibilities from one company to another.
+Be aware of this as you interview.
+It’s important to clarify often wildly different sets of expectations.

 The upside of all this murkiness?
 Individuals who are interested in this field can build their own path to some extent, accumulating experience in different industries and roles in order to carve out a career that makes sense for them.
 If you’re interested in a career in DevOps, the following tips can help get you on your way.

-One of the things that makes DevOps both challenging to break into is that you need to be able to write code, and also to work across and integrate different systems and applications.
-If you look at relevant job listings, you’ll see a laundry list including everything from networking and data management to storage, security and even newer container technologies like Docker, Mesos, Kubernetes and Nomad.
-While most employers won’t expect you to know all of these things cold, you should have experience in at least a handful of them.
+Some consider DevOps challenging to break into.
+Why?
+Because you need to be able to write code and to work across and integrate different systems and applications.
+Job listings include everything from networking and data management to storage, security and even newer container technologies like Docker, Mesos, Kubernetes and Nomad.
+Most employers won’t expect you to be an expert in all, but have experience in at least some.

 A few you’d be well advised to gain more experience in include third party APIs and configuration management tools like Chef, Puppet and Ansible.
 You should also be able to speak to the importance and implementation of a sound software development lifecycle (SDLC), including version control, automated tests and deployment best practices.